 Preparing For Your Oral Surgery Procedure

 Before having an oral surgery procedure, it is important to address any questions or concerns you have with your doctor beforehand.
 This will ensure that you are mentally and physically prepared for your procedure.
-To aid in this process, the staff at Jessen Oral Surgery has answered some of the most common surgery questions below.
+To aid in this process, the staff at Jessen Oral Surgery has answered most questions below about Ogden dental implants and other surgical procedures.

 How should I prepare the night before my oral surgery?